Transformer-based assignment decision network for multiple object tracking: Experimental Results

 \subsection{Datasets and metrics}

-\textbf{MOT17}.
-MOT17 dataset is a part of MOTChallege (\cite{MOT16}) which is a standard pedestrian tracking benchmark.
+\textbf{MOTChallenge}.
+MOT17 and MOT20 datasets are part of MOTChallenge (\cite{MOT16}) which is a standard pedestrian tracking benchmark suite.
 MOT17 consists of 7 train and 7 test video sequences depicting stationary and moving pedestrians on a variety of scene configurations varying in camera movement, point of views, occlusions, lighting conditions and video resolutions.
-All these variations pose a significant challenge for multiple object tracking thus increasing its popularity for measuring the performance for such algorithms.
-This dataset provides a public detection track provided by three detection algorithms, i.e. Faster-RCNN (\cite{faster-rcnn}), DPM (\cite{DPM-detector}) and SDP (\cite{SDP-detector}).
-To this end, MOT17 distinguishes the performance of MOT algorithms between those exploiting public detections or private detections on a separate track.
+Under a static camera configuration, MOT20 consists of 4 train and 4 test heavily crowded and challenging scenes.
+All these variations pose a significant challenge for multiple object tracking thus increasing the popularity of MOTChallenge for measuring the performance for such algorithms.
+MOT17 dataset provides a public detection track provided by three detection algorithms, i.e. Faster-RCNN (\cite{faster-rcnn}), DPM (\cite{DPM-detector}) and SDP (\cite{SDP-detector}), while MOT20 provides only Faster-RCNN detections.
+To this end, the performance of MOT algorithms between those exploiting either public or private detections are distinguished on separate tracks.

 For evaluation purposes this benchmark utilizes CLEAR metrics (\cite{clear-metrics}).
 MOTA metric combines three error ratios, i.e. false positives, identity switches and missed targets, to intuitively measure accuracy and is considered among the most important metrics for evaluating the performance of a MOT algorithm.
 On the other hand, MOTP highlights the ability of an algorithm to estimate precise object locations, while IDF1 shows a measure of how many detections are correctly identified.
 Also, CLEAR metrics provide a thorough insight on how many times a trajectory is fragmented (Frag), how many trajectories are covered by a track hypothesis for their life span (MT, ML) and the total number of missed targets (FN) and identity switches (IDSW).